 Several girls in different parts of the country used exactly the same words in talking about the impact child marriage has had on their lives—“My life is destroyed.”

 Our research in Bangladesh and testimonies from child brides around the world confirm the terrible consequences of child marriage.
 The girls I interviewed had usually become pregnant early, either because they were pressured to or felt that they should, or because they had no access to contraception and information about family planning.
 Pregnancy in girls carries the risk of serious health consequences, including death as a result of complications.
 The children of these girls are also at heightened risk of health problems and early death.

 Girls who stay in school are both less likely to become pregnant and more likely to have safe pregnancies; UNESCO data estimates globally that if all women completed primary education the maternal mortality rate could be reduced by 66%, from 210 deaths per 100,000 live births to 71.

-Parents are faced with an impossible choice.
-In too many families, there simply wasn’t enough to eat.
 The girls we interviewed had almost always left education permanently.
 Even if they left their husbands or got divorced early, economic and social pressures often kept them from resuming their studies.
 Although primary education is “free” in Bangladesh, meaning there are no fees, the reality is that associated costs for exam fees, stationary, pens, uniforms, transportation, etcetera put education out of reach for many girls even at the primary level, and many more are forced to leave when confronted with the higher costs of secondary education.